 There is a long history of settlement in the area, although it has retained its rural character.
 As well as scattered farms, there is one small village, Bighton and two hamlets, Gundleton, and Lower Lanham.
 Bighton has a strong historic character and has had little recent expansion.
 It is linear in form, relating to its location in a dry chalk valley.
-The majority of buildings use traditional building and there are many footpaths and drove roads within the area.
-There are no major transport routes in or near the area, and consequently it is very remote and tranguil in character.

-materials and methods, including brick, colourwashed brick, timber-frame and plaster thatch, flint, and clay tiles.
+The majority of buildings use traditional building materials and methods, including brick, colourwashed brick, timber-frame and plaster thatch, flint, and clay tiles.
 Gundleton forms a more dispersed settlement, having developed in a hill side location during the 20th Century.